Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 51 ppm

 All three testers agreed that the UltraMax provided water with excellent aesthetics, with two giving it a solid 10 for the crisp but sweet taste.
-This filter pitcher may be a game changer for those who have been driven off by the taste and smell of tap water.
+This filter dispenser may be a game changer for those tired of the taste and smell of tap water.

 The Brita UltraMax’s design may not be a conversation starter—it looks as basic as it can possibly be.
-The tank walls may even feel a little flimsy, while the grips are not at their ideal positions.
-However, other small details, such as the lid flap, the indentation at the bottom for drainage, and the two-way spigot, are all thoroughly designed and made.
-Those parts add up to the UltraMax’s user-friendliness and convenience of use, setting it apart from many similar-looking filter dispensers.
+The tank walls may even feel a little flimsy, while the grips are not ideally positioned.
+However, other small details, such as the lid flap, the indentation at the bottom for drainage, and the two-way spigot, are all well designed and made.
+These user-friendly and convenient features set the UltraMax apart from many similar-looking filter dispensers.

 In the Box